 How Big Is Scotland Compared To A State?

-Scotland’s diverse landscapes span roughly 30,090 square miles (80,031 square kilometres).
+Have you been wondering “how big is Scotland”?
+The country’s diverse landscapes span roughly 30,090 square miles (80,031 square kilometres).
 It’s a nation with a notably diverse range of landscapes packed into a relatively compact space.

 But just how big is Scotland compared to American states?
 Maine is the closest in terms of land area, offering a unique perspective on the size of this iconic nation.